Are you interested in comparing data management and data governance?

-It seems that the roles of data governance and data management in the DCAM context are similar to those in the business context (see Figure 1).
+The roles of data governance and data management in the DCAM context seem similar to those in the business context (see Figure 1).
 There is one exception: control.
-From the materials available you cannot conclude whether data governance conducts some forms of control.
+From the materials available, you cannot conclude whether data governance conducts some forms of control.

-Now let’s make a brief summary of our analysis.
+Now let’s make a summary of our analysis.

-Conclusions of comparisons of ‘data governance’ and ‘data management’ in different contexts.
+Conclusions of ‘data governance’ and ‘data management’ comparisons in different contexts.

-Even the quick analysis of two different industry reference guides shows the following:
+Even a quick analysis of two different industry reference guides shows the following:

-- There is no clear aligned definitions of data governance and data management, their roles and relationships in the data management community.
+- There are no aligned definitions of data governance and data management, their roles, and their relationships in the data management community.

-- While implementing data governance and data management, every company should specify their own definitions and understanding of the role of data management and data governance and their relationships.
+- While implementing data governance and data management, every company should specify its definitions and understanding of the role of data management and data governance and their relationships.

-So, coming back to our question about Yin-Yang dualism between data management and data governance, it is obvious that these concepts are complementary, interconnected, and interdependent.
+So, coming back to our question about the Yin-Yang dualism between data management and data governance, it is evident that these concepts are complementary, interconnected, and interdependent.

-But how they give rise to each other and how they interrelate with each other depends on the context.
+But how they give rise to each other and interrelate depends on the context.

-Stay tuned for the next article, in which we will:
+Stay tuned for the following article, in which we will:

 …take a deeper look into differences in understanding of data management and data governance content in DAMA-DMBOK and DCAM

-…discuss relationships between data governance and data management with organizational levels.
+…discuss relationships between data governance and data management at organizational levels.